IMMM-SFA/electricity_entity_boundaries/README.md

     *	Required Functions:
         *	`State_FIPS_From_State_Abbreviations.m`

 5. Merge all of the above datasets by mapping utilities to BAs to NERC regions and eventually to counties in the U.S. The output data file is a structure with each row being a county and then embedded in the structure for that row is all of the utilities operating in that county and their associated BA and NERC region.
-In counties with more than one BA or NERC region listed, which happens quite often, the county is assigned to the utility with the highest total sales of electricity in 2017.
-The full output is given in a Matlab file (`Utility_to_BA_to_NERC_Region_to_County_Mapping.mat`).
+In counties with more than one BA or NERC region listed, which happens quite often, the county is assigned to the utility with the highest total sales of electricity.
+The full output is stored in a Matlab file (`electricity_entity_boundaries_YYYY.mat`).
     *	Scripts:
-        *	`Process_Entity_Relationships.m`
+        *	`Process_Entity_Relationships_All_Years.m`

 6. Create and save maps of counties in the CONUS with their number of utilities, number of BAs, primary BA, number of NERC regions, and primary NERC region.
     *	Scripts:
-        *	`Plot_Entity_Maps.m`
+        *	`Plot_Entity_Maps_All_Years.m`
     *	Required Functions:
         *	`BA_Information_From_BA_Code.m`
         *	`NERC_Region_Information_From_NERC_Region_Code.m`